Sustainable and ethical investing: what’s in a name?

 ESG illustration

-Fund managers use information on these issues to help them get a picture of how a company might perform.
+Fund managers use information on these issues to help them get a picture of how a company might perform over the longer term.

 The ESG framework is based on the belief that these factors can impact a company’s future financial performance.

-That is a significant difference when compared with ethical investing, which focuses more personal and ethical judgements than investment considerations: investment performance is not the main priortity of ethical investing.
+That is a significant difference when compared with ethical investing, which uses ethical principles as a primary filter for investment decisions.
+Financial performance is not the main priority of ethical investing.

 That’s not to say that sustainable investing might not result in wider societal benefits.
 Fund managers looking to enhance performance will assess a company’s responses to ESG issues and decide whether to invest.
 Where fund managers who take ESG factors into consideration as part of their strategy do invest, they will often engage with businesses to foster positive changes, such as on better inclusion and diversity.
 They may do this by: